Dessoky/Dessoky/README.md

 - 👋 Hi, I’m @Dessoky
 - 👀 I’m interested in Python developing
-- 🌱 I’m currently learning Selenium module
+- 🌱 I’m currently working hard on Back-End developing by Django Rest Framework, written in TDD.
-- 💞️ I’m looking to collaborate on Advanced projects
+- 💞️ I’m looking to collaborate on Advanced backend development
 - 📫 How to reach me m.eldesouki91@gmail.com

 <!---